jackwalkerstevenson/jackwalkerstevenson.github.io/spaced_repetition.md

 permalink: /spaced_repetition/
 ---
 ### Overview
 Memorization is a big part of my life.
-Every day, I spend ~5–15 minutes reviewing flashcards in an app called [Anki](https://apps.ankiweb.net), which is a popular implementation of a technique called **spaced repetition**.
+Every day, I review flashcards in an app called [Anki](https://apps.ankiweb.net), which is a popular implementation of a technique called **spaced repetition**.
 Plenty has been written about spaced repetition, so this page is intended as a pratical guide rather than a detailed explanation.
+The point is that with a tool like Anki, **committing something to long-term memory becomes a choice**.

-In spaced repetition, you don't just look through your whole deck of flashcards: instead, each of your cards has its own due date, and **you only review the cards that are due today**.
+In spaced repetition, you don't look through your whole deck of flashcards when you study: instead, each of your cards has its own due date, and **you only review the cards that are due today**.
 Every time you get a card right, the time before its next due date gets longer, so you don't waste your time reviewing facts you already know well.

 This makes it possible to have a very large library of flashcards without spending an overwhelming amount of time reviewing them.
-As of mid-2023, I have a personal library of ~4500 flashcards, but each day I only review ~75.
+As of mid-2023, I have a personal library of ~4600 flashcards, but each day I only review ~50–150 cards, which takes ~5–15 minutes.
+If you add cards less aggressively, you can keep your daily review sessions even shorter.

 Here are some examples of things I use Anki to remember:

 - Facts I could look up but want to have on the tip of my tongue:
     - Phone numbers and birthdays of friends and family
-    - Unit conversions.
-How many grams in a pound?
+    - Unit conversions: how many grams in a pound?
-    - Math identities. log(xy) = log(x) + log(y)
+    - Math identities: log(xy) = log(x) + log(y)
     - What's the difference between serum and plasma?
 - Personal facts, harder to look up:
     - Who was the person who first taught me how to do proteomics?
     - What's the name of that great tiny variety of mandarins that are hard to find?
 - Concepts I've had to work to understand:
-    - Why don't your T cells kill other cells in your body?
+    - Why don't your T cells kill the other cells in your body?
     - What's the difference between git merge and git rebase?

 It took a while to get used to writing flashcards for more complicated concepts, but it has helped me feel more confident putting in effort to learn new things.
 I have less fear that I'll just forget them again.